Nearly 70,000 employees in 13 countries

 U.S. Bancorp is a global company, and our headquarters are located at 800 Nicollet Mall in Minneapolis, Minnesota.
 You may also recognize our name from U.S. Bank Stadium®, which is about a mile from our headquarters and hosts various sports and entertainment events, including Super Bowl LII and the NCAA men’s basketball 2019 Final Four.

 Our retail branch network in the United States is concentrated in the Midwest and West with a recent expansion to the East Coast, but our digital footprint is worldwide.
 In this increasingly digital age, our customers are located across the country and opt to bank via the U.S. Bank Mobile App.
-In fact, more than 75% of consumer transactions and 50% of loan sales are now completed digitally.
+In fact, around 80% of consumer transactions and 65% of loan sales are now completed digitally.

 We also have a significant international presence, with employees located in 13 countries.
 U.S. Bank subsidiary Elavon, for example, is the fourth-largest merchant acquirer in Europe, processing payments for many of the best-known retailers, restaurants, hotels and small- and medium-sized businesses on the continent.